-- As a candidate, can I send the letters of recommendation myself?
+- As an applicant, can I send the letters of recommendation myself?

-- Can I send in my unofficial transcripts myself?
+- Can I send in my unofficial transcripts?

 No; you must use the dedicated platform to upload all your official transcripts, including all current results.

-- I earned my PhD in a country that does not provide a transcript.
+- I earned my PhD in a country that does not provide a transcript for that degree.
 What should I do?

-Please include a note in your application and provide the transcript for your master’s degree instead.
+Please include a note to that effect in your application and provide the transcript for your master’s degree instead.

 - Can I engage in any other paid activity, e.g., consulting, while doing my postdoctoral work?

-The funding amount is meant to allow you to focus exclusively on your research; however, complementary activities are equally important to your training.
+IVADO complementary funding is provided solely for full-time research activity.
+The cumulative funding amount is meant to be sufficient to allow you to focus exclusively on your research; however, complementary activities are equally important to your training.
 To balance these two aspects, it is acceptable for you to engage in paid activities that: